acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 exhibits: Physical evidence introduced at a hearing or trial.

-felony: An offense which is punishable by a sentence of imprisonment of more than one year, or a sentence of death for murder in the first degree.
+felony: An offense punishable by a sentence of imprisonment that exceeds one year.

-felony complaint: The first document filed with the court that sets out the initial charges in a felony case.
+felony complaint: The first document filed with the court that outlines the initial charges in a felony case.

 fine: A sentence that requires the payment of money.

-fingerprints: Reproductions of unique finger marks, which are used to identify people.
+fingerprints: Reproductions of unique finger marks used to identify people.

-grand jury: A group of citizens who decide if the prosecutor has enough evidence to pursue felony charges against a person.
+grand jury: A secret proceeding involving empaneled citizens who decide if the prosecutor has enough evidence to pursue a felony charge (or charges) against a person.

 homicide: An offense involving the killing of one person by another.

-hung jury: A term used to describe a trial jury that cannot reach a unanimous verdict.
+hung jury: A term used to describe a jury that cannot reach a unanimous verdict.

-indictment: A document that contains the felony (and perhaps also misdemeanor) charges that were voted by the grand jury.
+indictment: A document that contains the felony (and misdemeanor) charges voted by the grand jury.

 jurors (jury): A group of citizens who decide at trial if a defendant is guilty or not guilty of charges.

-jury charge or jury instructions: Explanation of the law read by the judge to the jury.
+jury charge or jury instructions: An explanation of the law read by the judge to the jury.

-jury panel: A large number of people from whom the jury is selected.
+jury panel: A large group of citizens from whom the jury is selected.

-life imprisonment without the possibility of parole: Sentence of imprisonment without the possibility of release.
+life without the possibility of parole: Sentence of imprisonment without the possibility of release.

-misdemeanor: An offense punishable by up to one year in jail.
+misdemeanor: An offense punishable by up to 364 days in jail.

 misdemeanor complaint: A document filed with the court that sets out the initial charges in a misdemeanor case.